GongT/baobao/@idlebox/node/etc/node.api.md

     value: string | undefined;
 }

+// Warning: (ae-missing-release-tag) "isExistsError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isExistsError(e: any): boolean;

+// Warning: (ae-missing-release-tag) "isNotExistsError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isNotExistsError(e: any): boolean;

 // Warning: (ae-missing-release-tag) "ISpawnAdditionOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)